Systems Engineering

 Trade Study

-A Trade Study is a study that identifies a preferred solution among a list of qualified solutions.
-The trade study will examine these solutions against criteria such as; cost, schedule, performance, weight, system configuration, complexity, the use of Commercial Off-the-shelf (COTS), and many others.
-Trade Studies are performed throughout an acquisition program, from concept development thru system design.
+A Trade Study is a decision-making study that identifies a preferred solution from a list of qualified solutions.
+The trade study will examine these solutions against criteria such as cost, schedule, performance, weight, system configuration, complexity, the use of Commercial Off-the-shelf (COTS), and many others.
+Trade Studies are performed throughout an acquisition program, from concept development through system design.
 In systems engineering, they’re primarily used to determine operational and system-level requirements.

 Definition: A Trade Study is a decision-making method used to identify the best solution among a group of proposed solutions.